gautamhazari/.net_server_side_library/docs/GSMA.MobileConnect.Authentication/AuthenticationOptions/AcrValues.md

 AuthenticationOptions.AcrValues Property
 ========================================
 Authentication Context class Reference.
 Space separated string that specifies the Authentication Context Reference to be used during authentication processing.
-The LOA required by the RP/Client for the use case can be used here.
-The values appear as order of preference.
-The acr satisfied during authentication is returned as acr claim value.
-The recommended values are the LOAs as specified in ISO/IEC 29115 Clause 6 – 1, 2, 3, 4 – representing the LOAs of LOW, MEDIUM, HIGH and VERY HIGH.
-The acr_values are indication of what authentication methods to used by the IDP.
-The authentication methods to be used are linked to the LOA value passed in the acr_values.
-The IDP configures the authentication method selection logic based on the acr_values.
+Mobile Connect Authentication and Authorization support the values "2" and "3", 2 specifies authenticate/authorize and 3 specifies autthenticate/authorize plus.
+If required the server may override the ACR value passed to force a higher level of assurance or if the required level of assurance is temporarily unavailable, if this happens the ID Token will contain the actual acr value used

 **Namespace:** [GSMA.MobileConnect.Authentication][1]
 **Assembly:** GSMA.MobileConnect (in GSMA.MobileConnect.dll)